 - Platforms: Browser extension (Chrome, Firefox, Edge, Safari), desktop apps (macOS, Windows), mobile keyboard (iOS, Android), integrations with 1M+ apps

-- AI capabilities: Grammar/style correction, generative AI, tone detection, full-sentence rewrites, plagiarism checking
+- AI capabilities: Grammar/style correction, generative AI, tone detection, full-sentence rewrites, plagiarism checking, AI detection/authorship analytics

 - Team features: Pro supports up to 149 team members with brand voice guides and style consistency